Illusion of Blood: Production

 Illusion of Blood was based on the kabuki play Tokaido Yotsuya kaidan by Nanboku Tsuruya, which had already been adapted to film before, including The Yotsuya Ghost Story I & II and The Yotsuya Ghost Story.
-This version of the film focuses on the increasing madness of the character of Iuemon Tamiya.
+This version of the film focuses on the increasing madness of the character of Iemon Tamiya.

 Release

 Illusion of Blood was distributed theatrically in Japan by Toho on 25 July 1965 and in the United States as Illusion of Blood with English subtitles in March 1966.